ohshitgorillas/k8s-bittorrent/README.md

 Take special note of the size of the 10.0.0.0 subnet.
 For example, if you are using Cilium with the default CIDR of 10.0.0.0/8, a subnet size of /8 is appropriate.
 In my case, my LAN subnet is 10.0.0.0/24, but the AirVPN DNS server is located at 10.145.0.1, so using /8 for the PostUp/PreDown rules might result in DNS leakage.

-3. Determine your username, password, and forwarded peer port from your VPN provider and convert the values to base64:
+3. Determine your username and password for Transmission, and get your forwarded peer port from your VPN provider.
+Convert the values to base64:

 ```
 ➜  ~ echo admin | base64